TimonPost/laminar/README.md

 - [Timon Post](https://github.com/TimonPost)

 We want to give credit to [gaffer on games](https://gafferongames.com/) as we have used his guide to building a game networking protocol to build this library.

+## Note

+This library is not fully stable yet.
+Although version 0.1.0 is released we might have to change some of the existing API.
+Laminar is used in [Amethyst-Network](https://github.com/amethyst/amethyst/tree/master/amethyst_network), you could give that a look if you want to see some more advanced use-cases.

 ## Contribution